johnnyawesome/floatingCubes/README.md

 ![FloatingCubes](https://github.com/johnnyawesome/floatingCubes/blob/master/FloatingCubesLightMaterial/Images/FloatingCubes.gif)

-Floating Cubes is written in [P5JS](https://p5js.org/), which is a library that allows you to use Processing Synthax in Javascript.
+Floating Cubes is written in [P5JS](https://p5js.org/), which is a library that allows you to use Processing Syntax in Javascript.

 ## How it works